-June 30, 2019, from December 31, 2018, reflects an increase in total current assets of approximately \$268.9 million and a decrease in total current liabilities of approximately \$84.3 million.
+Working capital is defined as current assets less current liabilities.
+The change in working capital at September 30, 2019, from December 31, 2018, reflects an increase in total current assets of approximately \$807.3 million and an increase in total current liabilities of approximately \$1.1 billion.

-The net increase in total current assets was primarily driven by the reclassification of assets associated with the proposed divestiture of our Hillerød, Denmark manufacturing operations, a reclassification of a portion of our investment in Ionis common stock and an increase in prepaid taxes, partially offset by a decrease in net cash, cash equivalents and marketable securities, as described above, and a decrease in inventory resulting from the sale of hemophilia-related inventory to Bioverativ.
+The net increase in total current assets was primarily driven by an increase in net cash, cash equivalents and marketable securities, as described above, offset by a decrease in inventory resulting from our sale of hemophilia-related inventory to Bioverativ.

-The net decrease in current liabilities was primarily due to a reduction in accrued expenses and other, partially offset by an increase in income taxes payable and a reclassification of deferred tax liabilities to liabilities held for sale in relation to our proposed divestiture of our Hillerød, Denmark manufacturing operations.
-The net decrease in accrued expenses and other was primarily related to a decrease in the accrual of contingent payments related to FUMADERM and TECFIDERA, a decrease in the accrual for employee compensation and benefits and the \$45.0 million upfront payment made to C4T, which was accrued as of December 31, 2018.
+The net increase in current liabilities was primarily due to the reclassification of \$1.5 billion of our Senior Notes to current liabilities from notes payable, as the Senior Notes are due within one year.
+This increase was partially offset by a reduction in accrued expenses and other.
+The net decrease in accrued expenses and other was primarily related to a decrease in the accrual of contingent payments related to FUMADERM and TECFIDERA, a decrease in the accrual for construction in progress and the \$45.0 million upfront payment made to C4T, which was accrued as of December 31, 2018.

-(In millions, except percentages) 2019 2018 % Change Net cash flows provided by operating activities \$ 3,423.5 \$ 2,556.4 33.9 % Net cash flows provided by investing activities \$ 128.0 \$ 198.1 (35.4)% Net cash flows used in financing activities \$ (3,055.0) \$ (3,060.1) (0.2)%
+(In millions, except percentages) 2019 2018 % Change Net cash flows provided by operating activities \$ 5,118.4 \$ 4,292.3 19.2 % Net cash flows used in investing activities \$ (237.9) \$ (421.0) (43.5)% Net cash flows used in financing activities \$ (3,744.0) \$ (3,035.0) 23.4 %